Most Active Stories

 For the last two decades, Michael and Matt Rapport have appeared on many Kansas City stages together – from Theatre for Young America, to the New Theater and the Unicorn Theatre.
 And they’ve played some of the same parts - with years between - on the same stages.

-For more than a decade, Shakespeare Festival's Sidonie Garrett appeared on stage with Michael Rapport in A Christmas Carol.
+For more than a decade, as an actor, Sidonie Garrett appeared on stage with Michael Rapport in A Christmas Carol.
 He was Topper, chasing her as the laughing girl.
 And then, for many years, Michael was the generous Mr. Fezziwig, who takes on a young Ebenezer Scrooge as apprentice.

 Garrett says the Rapports have two of the most powerful vocal instruments in the city.
 "These deep resonant voices," she says. "(It's) interesting to hear them together and see them together, because of that, I think."